gradus/coffeecup/docs/reference.md

 ## The template scope

-CoffeeKup templates are CoffeeScript/JavaScript functions with certain special variables put in their local scope.
+coffeecup templates are CoffeeScript/JavaScript functions with certain special variables put in their local scope.
 These are usually functions, which will write their equivalent HTML to a buffer.
 The contents of this buffer will be the final return value of the template.

 ### Tag functions